python/cpython/Doc/library/os.rst

 The following constants are options for the *flags* parameter to the :func:`open` function.
 They can be combined using the bitwise OR operator ``|``.
 Some of them are not available on all platforms.
-For descriptions of their availability and use, consult the :manpage:`open(2)` manual page or the respective documentation for your operating system.
+For descriptions of their availability and use, consult the :manpage:`open(2)` manual page on Unix or `the MSDN <http://msdn.microsoft.com/en-us/library/z0kc8e3z.aspx>` on Windows.

 .. data:: O_RDONLY